deflax/livepatch/README.md

 software:
 - jack:
   - links:
-    - from system capture mic to reason (audio in)
+    - from system capture mic to reason (mic/line input 1/2)
     - from traktor to reason (4 stereo decks)
-    - from reason to system playback (monitor out, cue out)
+    - from reason to system playback (monitor output 1/2, cue out via headphones 3/4)
     - from reason to reaper (monitor out)
 - reaper:
   - links: